metricly/hugo-www-site/content/blog/posts/aws-pricing-api.md

 author: "Mike Mackrory"
 date: "2018-09-26T13:44:00+00:00"
 title: "AWS Pricing API—How to Use It to Predict and Control AWS Costs"
+Description: "The AWS pricing API is used to determine the cost of AWS services, and is important for most AWS use cases.
+Check out our on how to best use it!"
 category: "Cloud Cost Management"
 url: "/aws-pricing-api/"
 layout: "single"